tidy-finance/website/docs/31_beta.md

 ```

 <img src="31_beta_files/figure-html/unnamed-chunk-21-1.png" width="672" style="display: block; margin: auto;" />

 The estimates look as expected.
 As you can see, it really depends on the estimation window and data frequency how your beta estimates turn out.

-Finally, we write the estimates to our database such that we can use them in later sections.
+Finally, we write the estimates to our database such that we can use them in later chapters.

 ```r
 beta %>%
   dbWriteTable(tidy_finance, "beta", ., overwrite = TRUE)
 ```

 Whenever you perform some kind of estimation, it also makes sense to do rough plausibility tests.
-A simple check is to plot the share of stocks with beta estimates over time.
-This simple descriptive helps us to discover potential errors in our data preparation or estimation procedure.
-For instance, suppose there was a huge gap in our output where we do not have any betas.
+A possible check is to plot the share of stocks with beta estimates over time.
+This descriptive helps us discover potential errors in our data preparation or estimation procedure.
+For instance, suppose there was a gap in our output where we do not have any betas.
 In this case, we would have to go back and check all previous steps.

 ```r
 beta_long <- crsp_monthly %>%